-The IBERT (Integrated Bit Error Ratio Tester) Serial Analyzer design enables in-system serial I/O validation and debug.
+The Integrated Bit Error Ratio Tester (IBERT) Serial Analyzer design enables in-system serial I/O validation and debug.
 This allows you to measure and optimize your high-speed serial I/O links in your FPGA-based system.
 Xilinx recommends using the IBERT Serial Analyzer design when you are interested in addressing a range of in-system debug and validation problems from simple clocking and connectivity issues to complex margin analysis and channel optimization issues.

 Xilinx recommends using the IBERT Serial Analyzer design when you are interested in measuring the quality of a signal after a receiver equalization has been applied to the received signal.
 This ensures that you are measuring at the optimal point in the TX-to-RX channel thereby ensuring real and accurate data.
 Users can access this design by selecting, configuring, and generating the IBERT core from the IP Catalog and selecting the Open Example Design feature of this core.
-Chapter 14: Serial I/O Hardware Debugging Flows and Chapter 15: Debugging the Serial I/O Design in Hardware of this guide have more details on the IBERT core and its usage methodology in the Vivado Design Suite.
+Serial I/O Hardware Debugging Flows and Debugging the Serial I/O Design in Hardware of this guide have more details on the IBERT core and its usage methodology in the Vivado Design Suite.
 Detailed documentation on the IBERT design can be found in the Integrated Bit Error Ratio Tester 7 Series GTX Transceivers LogiCORE IP Product Guide (PG132), Integrated Bit Error Ratio Tester 7 Series GTP Transceivers LogiCORE IP Product Guide (PG133), and Integrated Bit Error Ratio Tester 7 Series GTH Transceivers LogiCORE IP Product Guide (PG152).

-Serial I/O Hardware Debugging Flows Debugging the Serial I/O Design in Hardware
+Debugging the Serial I/O Design in Hardware Serial I/O Hardware Debugging Flows